 Please click on the photos below to read each biography.

-Professor Pierscionek is Associate Dean of Research and Enterprise at Kingston University’s Faculty of Science, Engineering and Computing.
+Professor Pierscionek is Associate Dean for Research in the School of Science and Technology and a theme leader for the Health and Wellbeing theme at Nottingham Trent University.
 She qualified with clinical and scientific degrees (PhD in protein chemistry and optics) from the University of Melbourne and obtained an MBA and legal qualifications in the UK including the theoretical degree required for practice as a solicitor in England and Wales as well as a Masters degree in Law (LLM).
 Her scientific expertise is in the area of eye and vision research.
 She is a pioneer of multidisciplinary approaches leading to new insights into the vision of the ageing eye that have potential to improve outcomes for cataract patients in the design of new intraocular implants.
-She also works on the ethico- legal aspects of medical and biomedical research.
+She also works on the ethico-legal aspects of medical and biomedical research.

 Chris Foster is the Scientific Director of HCA Healthcare Laboratories, London and Emeritus Professor of Pathology at the University of Liverpool.
 He is a specialist in the pathology of human cancers, particularly of the prostate, bladder and breast.
 Professor Foster received his BSc in Biochemistry at University College London and qualified in Medicine at the Westminster Medical School.
 He received his PhD from the Institute of Cancer Research and his MD at the Children’s Hospital of Philadelphia and the National Institutes of Health, Washington DC.
 In 2002, Professor Foster was awarded a DSc for his contribution to understanding “The Cellular and Molecular Biology of the Metastatic Process”.
 He is the author of several standard diagnostic pathology texts, the most recent being “Molecular Oncology of Prostate Cancer” (2007).
 Professor Foster has also served as Director of Workforce Planning for the Royal College of Pathologists and Chairman of the National Committee on Modernising Pathology Careers (UK).